Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get a detailed pricing quote for a specific property, dates, and guest count'.
-It distinguishes this tool from siblings like search and booking by specifying that it should be used after availability is confirmed.
+Description clearly states the tool's purpose: getting a detailed pricing quote for a property, dates, and guest count.
+It distinguishes from siblings by specifying usage order (after availability check) and return details (final total, per-night breakdown).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.